csmith1188/quizbank/README.md

    This will:
    - Recreate the database tables.
-   - Populate the database with the data from `quizsources/courses.json`.
+   - Populate the database with the data from `quizsources/courses.json` or any other JSON file provided.

 3. **Example Seed Data**: Below is an example structure of the `courses.json` file:
    ```json